MIHO MUSEUM: I. M. Pei’s Architectural Masterpiece

 MIHO MUSEUM in Shiga Prefecture: The Picturesque Museum near Kyoto

-Founded in 1997, MIHO Museum (ミホ ミュージアム) is located in the mountainous area outskirts of Shigaraki Town in Shiga prefecture, southeast of Kyoto.
-The exhibition of the museum is a private art collection of Mihiko Koyama, one of the wealthiest women in Japan, showcasing over 2,000 Asian and Western antiques from all over the world.
+Founded in 1997, MIHO Museum (ミホ ミュージアム) is located in the mountainous area outskirts of Shigaraki Town in Shiga Prefecture, southeast of Kyoto.
+The exhibition of the museum is a private art collection of Mihiko Koyama, one of the wealthiest women in Japan, consisting of about 3,000 pieces of artworks and 250-300 of them are on display.
+The collection includes Japanese art, paintings, ceramics and laquerware that have been collected by the owner from all over the world over 40 years.
+The museum also houses 6 designated Important Cultural Properties.

 There are a tunnel and suspension bridge before reaching the main building of the exhibit.
 The tunnel displays picturesque scenery through the hole in each season such as cherry blossoms which tint the tunnel path with pastel pink (mid April).
 Approximately three-quarters of the 17,400 square meter building is situated underground, carved out of a rocky mountaintop.
 This is not to ruin the beautiful natural landscape surrounded, and the museum displays the stunning collaboration of art and nature in each season.